Lingotion/lingotion-thespeon-unity/Documentation~/UserModelInput.md

 ## 7. Common Questions / FAQ

-1. **Are `defaultEmotion` and `defaultEmotion` mandatory?**
+1. **Is `defaultEmotion` mandatory?**
    - No, but highly recommended.
-If not provided, you’ll see a warning in the Unity console.
+If not provided, you’ll see a warning in the Unity console and a default emotion will be selected for you.

 2. **What happens if I omit `speed` or `loudness`?**
    - They will remain default and no global speed/loudness modifications will be applied.